ThatGuyJamal/ts-blockchain/README.md

 # Typescript BlockChain

-A simple blockChain for learning purposes.
+A simple blockChain for learning purposes, made in TypeScript.

 ## How to run: